iterative/dvc.org/content/docs/studio/user-guide/views/view-settings.md

 In the section on
 [preparing your repositories](/doc/studio/user-guide/prepare-repositories), you saw that you can use DVC Studio with DVC as well as non-DVC repositories.
-If you are conecting to a non-DVC repository, then you will need to [specify the custom files](#custom-metrics-and-parameters) that contain the metrics and hyperparameters that you want to visualize.
+If you are connecting to a non-DVC repository, then you will need to [specify the custom files](#custom-metrics-and-parameters) that contain the metrics and hyperparameters that you want to visualize.